Partner Strategy14 min read

 • Win/loss analysis on partner-sourced deals to understand why some close and others don't

-Your partners interact with your buyers differently than your direct team does.
-They hear objections you never hear and see competitive dynamics you might miss.
+Your partners interact with your buyers differently than you do.
+They hear objections you never hear and see competitive dynamics you might miss — which neighboring MSP a prospect is also talking to, or what a vCIO really thinks of your stack.
 Treat partner feedback as a strategic intelligence source, not just program optimization data.

 Scaling What Works